 Here are a few gardening tips for growing vegetables.
 When you are growing plants in Zone 8, you can plant most of the familiar garden vegetables, sometimes even twice a year.

 In this zone, you can put in your vegetable seeds early enough to contemplate successive plantings.
 Try this with cool-season vegetables like carrots, peas, celery and broccoli.
-Cool season vegetables grow in temperatures 15 degrees cooler than warm season veggies.
+Cool season vegetables grow in temperatures 15 degrees F. cooler than warm season veggies.

 Salad greens and green leafy vegetables, like collards and spinach, are also cool-season vegetables and will do well as Zone 8 plants.
 Sow these seeds early – in early spring or even late winter – for good eating in early summer.
 Sow again in early fall for a winter harvest.